Diagnostic MRI & MRA Services in Long Island & Queens

 What does an MRI/MRA scan involve?

 MRI and MRA scans can be performed at Neighborhood Radiology Services in a short office visit.
-Your doctor will provide detailed instructions for how to prepare for your exam.
+Your doctor will provide detailed instructions on how to prepare for your exam.
 Depending on the area being scanned, you may be asked to adjust your diet in the hours leading up to the exam.
 When you arrive, you will be asked to remove any metal clothing or accessories (e.g., belt, jewelry, hair clips, glasses).

 During the procedure, you will lie down on a comfortable exam bed that can move in and out of a large round scanning area.
-If you are nervous about being in a confined space, talk to one of our radiologists about our state-of-the-art High-field Open MRI scanner, which has a wider scanning space and more air flow to help ease feelings of claustrophobia or discomfort.
+If you are nervous about being in a confined space, talk to one of our radiologists about our state-of-the-art High-field Open MRI scanner, which has a wider scanning space and more airflow to help ease feelings of claustrophobia or discomfort.

 During your MRI scan, you will be able to communicate with our technologists and our friendly staff will be there to ensure that you are completely comfortable.
 After the scan, one of our experienced radiologists will review your results with you and answer any questions you have.